The Vitamin D Deficiency Pandemic

 If you look at my articles on this website I have many on vitamin D and sunlight.
 The UV-B light (UV- ultraviolet) that is needed to manufacture vitamin D is strongest around noon.
 The UV-A light is strong during the whole day.
 The UV-A light causes your body to produce nitric oxide that widens the arteries making circulation better.
 See Greatly Improve Circulation with Nitric Oxide along with the 3 Nobel Prize winners responsible for this research.

 Also see Why Does the Highest Paid Model Not Wear Sunscreen.
-I also have an extensive article on how lack of vitamin D causes cancer called Cancer Treatment and Prevention.
 It covers other things to greatly lower your chance of getting cancer.
 It has quotes and links about vitamin D and cancer from Harvard Medical School, Johns Hopkins Medicine, webMD, Dr. Cedric Garland, Dr. Joseph Mercola, Joel Fuhrman M.D., Dr. Oz, Dr. Holick and Christiane Northrup M.D. (who wrote best-selling books on women's health).
 Her article on vitamin D and breast cancer is on the Oprah Winfrey website.

 Also how much vitamin D to take is a big controversy if you are not getting enough vitamin D from sunlight like I am.
 I live in Southern Arizona and sunbathe.
 See How Much Vitamin D Should You Take.